-If you and your significant other don't live together, you'll need to do a little research to figure out whether or not you can both be covered under the same travel insurance policy.
-While travel insurance companies generally prefer that everyone on a policy are residents of the same household, it's not technically a requirement.
-However, if you and your Valentine are living separately but insuring together , be aware that any paperwork related to your insurance policy – particularly in the event of a claim – will only be sent to one of you (the person listed as "primary" on the insurance policy itself).
-Also, if the two of you happen to live in separate states, you may not be legally able to share an insurance policy, since states’ regulations vary.
+If you and your significant other live separately, you may not be able to be covered under the same travel insurance policy.
+While providers generally prefer that everyone on a policy are residents of the same household, not all require it.
+If you and your Valentine are living separately but insuring together , be aware that any paperwork related to your insurance policy – particular in the event of the claim – will only be sent to one of you (the person listed as a primary on the insurance policy itself).
+If the two of you happen to live in separate states, you may not be legally able to share a policy since states’ regulations vary.

 A quick call to our Customer Care Center would be the best way to find out if there’s any policy that will allow you to insure jointly in this instance.